-Lodge your tax return at the address shown on page 80.
+Send your tax return to the address shown on page 81.

 Our shopfront addresses and mailing addresses for correspondence are listed below.
 Send correspondence to the office shown on your last notice of assessment, if you have one; otherwise send it to the nearest tax office.